How to get my lens spreadsheet (aka Surface Data Window) back?

 There is no drawing of my lens!

-Obviously click the "Draw Off" button in the Surface Data Window to cause the Autodraw window to appear
+Have you clicked the "Draw Off" button in the Surface Data Window to cause the Autodraw window to appear

 I did that, but my lens is still not drawn!